dobsonco/Transportation_Data_Manager/README.md

 # This is the repository my Transportation Data Manager
 The purpose of this repository is to be a place to store the code for my program in case of my laptop dying.

+# Very Important Note:
+__This code does not run on Windows.
+I will likely try to make it work, but idk__

 ## Who wrote this code?:
 I, that being Collin Dobson wrote this.
 This is my first shot at making a GUI/app, which will hopefully justify any gripes you may have with my code.